xiaotianhu/laravel-markdoc/README.md

 > http://yoursite.com/markdoc/index

-In default,you can only access the document when the laravel's debug mode is on;
+By default,you can only access the document when the laravel's debug mode is on;

 You can modify this in the config file 'config/markdoc.php'.